United Family of Monaco Evokes the Christmas Spirit

 There appeared to be no worries about the latest ethical allegations against Prince Albert.
 The Palace of Monaco has categorically denied allegations that Prince Albert, in 2007, scored lavish loot from Russia’s Prime Minister Putin in exchange for helping Russia win the Olympic bid for 2014.
 The Prince’s former “intelligence advisor,” Robert Eringer, is suing him in a California court, claiming wrongful dismissal and back pay.
 Eringer recently wrote a letter to Jacques Rogge, President of the International Olympic Committee, urging the IOC to investigate the matter.
 Prince Albert has been a member of the IOC since 1985.Filed under German Royals, Monaco Royals

-Tagged Albert II of Monaco, Christmas, Hannover, International Olympic Committee, Legal Matters, Princess Caroline, Princess Charlène, Princess Stéphanie.
+Tagged Albert II of Monaco, Christmas, Hanover, International Olympic Committee, Legal Matters, Princess Caroline, Princess Charlène, Princess Stéphanie.

 - Charlene Wittstock, Outshines with Elegance on Monaco’s National Day